Jason Gray-Stanford

-Jason Gray-Stanford (born May 19, 1970) is a Canadian film, television and voice actor.
-He is best known for playing Lieutenant Randy Disher in the Emmy, SAG and Golden Globe-winning TV program Monk and for voicing the role of Raditz in Dragon Ball Z.
+Jason Gray-Stanford (born May 19, 1970) is a Canadian actor.
+He is best known for playing Lieutenant Randy Disher in the USA Network television series Monk and for voicing the role of Raditz in the Ocean Productions dub of Dragon Ball Z.

 Career

 Gray-Stanford earned a BFA degree from the University of British Columbia in theatre.
 He has done extensive voice-over work for various Japanese anime movies and series, and also contributed background vocals to Russell Crowe's 30 Odd Foot of Grunts album Gaslight.

 He played Deputy Bobby Michan in Mystery Alaska and appeared in A Beautiful Mind, both starring Crowe.
-Other notable film credits includes Flags of our Fathers, Earth To Echo, The Miracle Season, Caroline and Jackie, Lonely Hearts, and Summer Of '84.
+Other notable film credits include Flags of our Fathers, Earth to Echo, The Miracle Season, Caroline and Jackie, Lonely Hearts, and Summer of 84.